nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 The module can go into one of the following dongle states:

-* :c:enumerator:`STATE_DONGLE` - This is the default state of the module when the hardware selector used to select the dongle peer is placed in the :kconfig:`CONFIG_DESKTOP_BLE_DONGLE_PEER_SELECTOR_POS` position.
+* :c:enumerator:`STATE_DONGLE` - This is the default state of the module when the hardware selector used to select the dongle peer is placed in the :kconfig:option:`CONFIG_DESKTOP_BLE_DONGLE_PEER_SELECTOR_POS` position.
   This state is used for connection with the nRF Desktop dongle.
 * :c:enumerator:`STATE_DONGLE_STANDBY` - The Bluetooth LE bond module is suspended when the dongle peer is selected.
   See :ref:`ble_bond_standby_states`.